uteyechea/How-to-implement-an-ML-pipeline/README.md

 # About the development environment.

 ## 1. Setup your project structure
-<a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/"> Tutorial on how to set the folder structure for ML projects </a>.
-Project based on the cookiecutter data science project template.
+<a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/"> Tutorial on how to set the folder structure for ML projects </a>, based on the cookiecutter data science project template.

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train`